Where We Are and Where We Need to Go to Enhance Medicare for ALL Beneficiaries

 The 50th anniversary series also highlighted how much work remains to be done in order to make the Medicare program work better for all those it serves.
 This includes the need to fill in coverage gaps, including oral health, vision, hearing, and long-term care; strengthening cost-sharing protections; and addressing the danger of further privatization of the program.

-In addition to these legislative changes, over the last 5 years Medicare has experienced a growing imbalance between Medicare Advantage and traditional Medicare, which threatens the future of the universal Medicare program.
+In addition to these legislative changes, Medicare has experienced a growing imbalance between Medicare Advantage and traditional Medicare, which threatens the future of the universal Medicare program.
 The ACA, and all that it has done for Medicare, remains under threat.
 (Threats to the ACA include a pending Supreme Court case; see, e.g., an amicus brief filed by the Center along with AARP and Justice in Aging.)

 Coverage for medically necessary services to which people are entitled under Medicare law remain difficult to obtain, especially for people with longer-term, chronic, and debilitating conditions.
 This is demonstrated by the Center’s ongoing efforts to implement the Jimmo v.
 Sebelius settlement, which successfully challenged an inappropriate “improvement standard;” confirming that coverage is available for skilled care to maintain or slow decline of an individual’s condition.
 As we have regularly highlighted, there are also ongoing and growing barriers to accessing necessary home health care (as described in the Center’s recent Medicare and Family Caregivers Issue Brief.)